KiltedCode/khandaria-campaign/sessions/README.md

 The heroes attempt to monitor the army as they near the dwarven city of Buildhame.

 [August 5, 2021 - Run and Hide](2021/2021-08-5-run-and-hide.md)
-The heroes check in with Guros and attempt to lay low after their strike on the army.
+The heroes check in with Gurrus and attempt to lay low after their strike on the army.

 [July 29, 2021 - Look, over there!](2021/2021-07-29-look-over-there.md)
 The extend heroes ready to try and break and distract the army, with rhinos and fire and spells, oh my!